Share this article

 —Helen Keller, American author and educator who was blind and deaf.

 With my eyes half shut the other morning, I stepped into the shower—no hot water.
 The immersion was broken again.
-The boiler man (who sold me the immersion) has been to the house six times in the last year.
+The boiler man (who sold me the immersion) had been to the house six times in the last year.
 Last week, after putting in a new timer, I asked him to show me (a technophobe) how it worked.
 He threw me a pamphlet and rushed out the front door to his next job: 'Follow the instructions.
 It's dead easy,' he shouted from his van as I stood at the hall doorway, perplexed and seething at the injustice of it all.

 While I consoled myself with a potent brew of coffee, the news came on the radio.
 There'd been a rocket attack on an apartment complex in Ukraine.
 The only survivor in one family of six was the mother.
 I woke up from my low-level consciousness, and the thought hit me - that mother would have loved to have had the morning I just had.